Intervue/Data-structures-algorithms-for-interviews/README.md

 - Recursion execution stack only remembers the next line if there is no return statement, else it will return the execution stack
 - Two nodes in a tree are siblings if they are at the same level and have same parent, are cousins if they are at same level but do not have same parent
+- O(1) means time complexity or space complexity is not dependent on the input size

 # C Programming - Topic1: Introduction